lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-24-Legacy-League-Rules-Season-0.md

 1. For each FNM, store credit is distributed among the top players.
 Typically, a significant portion goes to the player that ended up in the first place, while the remaining pool is shared among players who scored at least $$ \mathbf{X}-1 $$.
 2. For each FNM, the store may distribute mini-boosters, which are to be redrafted (draft order follows that FNM's standings).
 3. At the end of the season, the following prizes are awarded[^gib-info]:
-4. The first person to score at least 20 points (or in the case of a tie, the first to surpass their tied opponents --- the "last man standing") wins a unique version of the card &#8288;<mtg-card>Surgical Extraction</mtg-card>.
+4. The first person to score at least 20 points (or in the case of a tie, the first to surpass their tied opponents---the "last man standing") wins a unique version of the card &#8288;<mtg-card>Surgical Extraction</mtg-card>.

 [^gib-info]: Waiting on info from Filip <i class="fa-solid fa-face-grin-beam-sweat"></i>